 Playing on the JP Server

 If you want to play on the JP server after having tried Global, there’s a few differences to be aware of.
 Okay, a lot of differences.
-Note that the JP and Global servers both try to save their data to the same place, so playing both on PC is unexpectedly tricky without using an emulator.
-First, you should wait for a free pulls event to reroll on.
+Note that the JP and Global servers both try to save their data to the same place, so playing both on PC is unexpectedly tricky without using an emulator. ![][image4] First, you should wait for a free pulls event to reroll on.
 They happen at least once every 4 months, at the start of each scenario and on the half- and full anniversaries.
-If you’re reading this right now, there will be one in about a week for half-anni.
 That will let you start with an up-to-date MLB SSR or two.
 Setting your Stadium team is probably going to get you a billion jewels as a new player with current umas.

-Then, save your jewels for the next scenario banner for another good SSR or two, pull some umas you think are cute, and you’ll be on your way to competitiveness.
+Then, save your jewels for the next free roll banner for another good SSR or two, pull some umas you think are cute, and you’ll be on your way to competitiveness.

-When doing runs for competitive umas, you should play Design Your Island.
-Normally on JP, the scenarios are distance-specific (eg you train short/mile in one, mid/long in another, etc) but they really messed up with DYI and it’s just the best for everything right now.
+When doing runs for competitive umas, you should generally play the most recent scenario.
 Feel free to check out the others for fun, though.
 There are guides for most of them linked in the JP ref doc.

 Speaking of making parents, you can reroll your sparks at the end of the run.
 You can choose which one to keep after rerolling, so there’s no downside (outside of the TP cost).